 When did the training start to make a difference?

 Shelby has been on the programme for about nine months but her learning started making an impact pretty much straight away.
 There were definitely some quick wins – I was surprised so soon into the course.
 In the first month or two, she really jumped in the deep end, looking closely at Deki and unpicking all the issues that we were having.
 She then went through and did some quick fixes and continues now with more involved project work – making small improvements all the time.

 It’s going to make a huge difference going forward because we can learn from the data and refine our marketing – rather than working on a hunch.

 There are challenges

 There are definitely some bits that are much more challenging.
 For example, the coding module did get Shelby in a bit of a spin – especially because there was an exam attached to it.
 But she passed and not only that, she’s now using those skills to redesign our homepage!
 Something she definitely wouldn’t have been able to do before.

 It is amazing

-The course has been absolutely amazing.
-It gives you a really clear framework to deliver your marketing and has made a massive difference in the way not only Shelby works but the way we work as an organisation.
+The course has been absolutely amazing and has made a massive difference in the way not only Shelby works but the way we work as an organisation.